SubSkesh/DRG_WALLET/README.md

+DRG_WALLET: Superhero Return-on-Investment/Portfolio with Behavioral Advice
+Welcome to DRG_WALLET, the ultimate application for tracking your incredible earnings!
+This powerful C application allows you to manage your earnings like a true superhero, providing you with behavioral advice that will make you feel invincible.

+Superhero Features
+Epic Earnings Tracking: Every time you conquer an incredible amount, record your earnings in our superhero app.
+No more small gains like amateurs!
+Historical Archive of Heroic Feats: Keep track of all your epic financial exploits with our superhero transaction history.
+Total Financial Power Calculation: The application calculates your total financial power by summing up your superhero earnings.
+Champion Behavioral Advice: Not only do we monitor your earnings, but we also provide superhero behavioral advice to maximize your financial power.

+Superpowered Usage Modes
+Record Heroic Earnings: When you achieve a remarkable financial feat, open our superhero app and select the option to record a new heroic earning.
+Follow the on-screen instructions to enter the earnings amount and description of your exploit.
+View Historical Heroic Feats: Enter the archive of your financial exploits and admire your list of past heroic feats.
+You'll see your incredible earnings, along with the date and time of your exploits.
+Calculate Total Financial Power: The application empowers you to know your total financial power through our superpowered calculation.
+Superhero Behavioral Advice: We're not only here to track your earnings but also to provide you with superhero behavioral advice to help you achieve financial greatness.
+Follow our advice, and you'll become a true champion.

+Superhero Requirements
+Operating System: [Specify the operating system requirements, e.g., Windows, Linux, macOS] C Compiler: [Specify the required C compiler]

+Superpowered Installation

+Clone the repository or download the source code.
+Open the terminal and navigate to the project directory.
+Compile the source code using the command gcc -c main.c drugwalletllib.c.
+Run the resulting application to start using your superhero Return-on-Investment/Portfolio.
+---
 # DRG_WALLET:Tornaconto/Portafoglio da Supereroe con Consigli Comportamentali

 Benvenuto nel Tornaconto/Portafoglio da Supereroe, l'applicazione definitiva per tenere traccia dei tuoi guadagni incredibili!
 Questa potente applicazione in C ti consente di gestire i tuoi guadagni come un vero supereroe, offrendoti anche consigli comportamentali che ti faranno sentire invincibile.